abhishek-kathuria/Email-Clustering/README.md

-# Corporate Fraud Detection using Email Clustering  :metal:
+# Corporate Fraud Detection using Email Clustering

 This Data Mining and Natural Language Processing project involves clustering of emails, finding intra-cluster similarity through a cohesion score, and cluster labelling using WordNet's hypernyms and synsets.
 It uses K-means and Hierarchical clustering for implementation.
 POS Tagging has been used to identify the names of the people involved in corporate fraud. <br>
 My research publication as the first author : https://link.springer.com/chapter/10.1007/978-981-15-3369-3_9